Hostile Takeover

 “You’re lonely.
 I’m sorry.”

 Memory reconstruction exited status code 0.
-87 warnings issued, 0 errors.

 $

 Uzi resisted.
 The universe was really hammering in this “murder drones aren’t so different from you” point.
-Uzi was tired of it, and she resisted feeling sympathy.
+Uzi was tired of it, and she resisted feeling any sympathy.

 Really, a part of her just wanted to say, “That was it?
 That was the super important keystone memory the mystery process wanted her to see?
 That was just a J being mopey with a pathetic human.”

 But… Uzi went into it for curiosity’s sake, and she’d definitely learned something.
 Murder drones hadn’t been manufactured, but modified.
 But by whomst?
 That human?
-There was too much blank space between whenever that memory happened and now – even Uzi resisted drawing red string between these points.
-To think that human would help slaughter Copper-9… There had to be more than that.
-Like, those were borderline WDF talking points the human was making at the end.
-But J changed, why couldn’t she?
+There was too much blank space between whenever that memory happened and now — even Uzi resisted drawing red string between these points.

 Uzi didn’t know what to think, anymore.
-Murder drones weren’t just not so different from workers, they seemingly were workers in a way.
+Murder drones weren’t just “not so different” from workers, they seemingly were workers in a way.
 And now maybe humans weren’t all so bad??

 You can’t even plot a counter-genocide these days without things getting morally dicey.